 In the closing months of 2016, it became clear that a new cyber-threat was emerging.
 A number of high profile cases were reported in which large-scale botnets, built from IoT devices, were orchestrating Distributed Denial of Service (DDoS) attacks.
 This leverage of physical devices, labelled by IBM as the weaponization of ‘Thing Bots’, has resulted in record-breaking attacks.3

-Prominent examples include a 620 gigabits-per-second assault on the website of well-known cyber-security specialist Brian Krebs and a huge flood attack on Dyn, a Domain Name System (DNS) provider to many large corporates including Twitter and CNN.
+Prominent examples of IoT DDoS attacks include a 620 gigabits-per-second assault on the website of well-known cyber-security specialist Brian Krebs and a huge flood attack on Dyn, a Domain Name System (DNS) provider to many large corporates including Twitter and CNN.
 To reinforce the growing feeling of crisis, in November, in Lappeenranta, Finland, the heating to several blocks of housing was shut down by a similar remote attack.
-All in all, Akamai reckon at least seven, 100 Gbps plus attacks in late 2016 were the result of Thing Bots.4
+All in all, Akamai reckon at least seven, 100 Gbps plus DDoS attacks in late 2016 were the result of Thing Bots.4

-IoT is Vulnerable
+IoT is Vulnerable to DDoS

 What’s driving this new scale of DDoS attack?
 The culprit is the security vulnerabilities of IoT devices.
 Since Gershenfeld first coined his joke, the scale of IoT adoption has jumped dramatically, as falling costs and technological change have made it feasible to connect just about any physical object to the Internet.